Our role in the battle against malnutrition

 Strengthening capacity and sustainability

-- Integrating actions and services into Ministry of Health programmes and public health structures to ensure that they are sustainable;
+- Integrating actions and services into Ministry of Health programs and public health structures to ensure that they are sustainable;

 - Sharing its know-how and expertise from decades of experience with local organisations around the world; developing strong local capacity and building long-term alliances.